aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud.md

 configuration allows it.
 For more information on migrating your existing services to the custom cloud, contact the [sales team](mailto:sales@aiven.io).

-#### Destroy the Terraform resources
+### Destroy the Terraform resources

-As soon as you new custom cloud gets the **Active** status, remove the Terraform resources your created in your AWS account while creating the cloud.
+As soon as you new custom cloud gets the **Active** status, remove the Terraform resources your created in your own cloud account while creating the cloud.
 See the guidelines on how to use the `destroy` command in [Command: destroy](https://developer.hashicorp.com/terraform/cli/commands/destroy).